MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 ---
 title: "Merge process to unify data in Dynamics 365 Customer Insights | Microsoft Docs"
-description: Learn about the merge phase in the data unification process of Dynamics 365 Customer Insights ms.date: 11/25/2019 ms.service: dynamics-365-ai ms.topic: "get-started-article"
+description: "Learn about the merge phase in the data unification process of Dynamics 365 Customer Insights." ms.date: 12/04/2019 ms.service: dynamics-365-ai ms.topic: "get-started-article"
 applies_to: